So, if you’ve come this far you’d like to know a little more about how I work.

 I like to compose many of these images in a way that includes your surroundings, a wider more environmental portrait, which in turn helps you feel more comfortable being photographed from just a few steps further back.
 Or, in the case of this next image, a lot of steps further back…

 I absolutely love the dance floor.
-Without a camera I’d be lost, my dance moves are horrendous, but it’s one of my favorite parts of a wedding to document.
+Without a camera I’d be lost, my dance moves are horrendous, but it’s one of my favourite parts of a wedding to document.
 Let’s just say I’m not the kind of photographer to have my bags packed 5 minutes after the first dance.
 There’s so much scope for creativity and so many hilarious moments to capture.

 The dance floor is also one of very few situations where you will see me using a flash.
 I can’t think of anything worse during the speeches, or *cringes* during the ceremony, to have a flash going off every few seconds.
 I use the available natural light whenever possible throughout the day, only moving to artificial light in the evening.
 This is done in a subtle and complimentary way to the lighting that’s already on the dance floor.

-I want my images to feel natural and genuine, and for my couples to have complete trust in my ability to creatively document their day in it’s entirety.
-I’m not there to turn your wedding day into a photo shoot, or to overly manipulate a situation or stage anything.
+I want my images to feel natural and genuine, and for my couples to have complete trust in my ability to creatively document their day in its entirety.
+I’m not there to turn your wedding day into a photo shoot or to overly manipulate a situation or stage anything.

 Simply put, I photograph weddings how I’d want my own to be photographed.
 Many of my couples are kind enough to leave me positive reviews, but it’s the ones that express how easy it was for them, how it was like being photographed by a close friend that stand out the most.
 I’m not only proud of the work I produce, but of the way I go about creating it.